mjegann5/anypoint-data-blind-connector/README.md

 - If you get 401 error make sure user name password is correct and the user has Exchange_Contributor permission
 - If you get a 409 error then you already has the this version of the Data-Blind connector.
 If you delete the current version in exchange, you will be able to upload this version again.

+## How to Use this connector to mulesoft flow:

+Refer to anypoint-data-blind-demo application.
+You can clone the repo and import into Anypoint studio and try this application.
+You would need key for cwrepo to run this demo.
+Please contact Kavi Software for the trail key.